Database Diagram (ERD) Design Tool for SQL Server

 Troubleshoot and monitor databases

-and bottlenecks within business entities.
+It helps identify redundancies and bottlenecks within business entities.

 Manage business information systems

-ER Diagrams are used extensively for analyzing and fine-tuning relational databases that are commonly exploited in business processes.
+ER diagrams are used extensively for analyzing and fine-tuning relational databases that are commonly exploited in business processes.

-Entity Relationship Diagrams can help understand how those databases can be restructured for data to be retrieved quicker and easier.
+Entity relationship diagrams can help understand how those databases can be restructured for data to be retrieved quicker and easier.

-How to create a new Database Diagram
+How to create a new database diagram

 Create a new database diagram using SSMS